kdpeterson51/mbir/README.md

 ```
 install.packages("mbir")
 ```
-This package depends on the packages `graphics`, `stats`, and `utils`, which are imported automatically upon installation.
+This package depends on the packages `graphics`, `stats`, and `utils`, which are imported upon installation.

 # Feedback
 Feedback from users is welcome, and would be sincerely appreciated, to help improve functionality of `mbir` where warranted.
 Please reach out to petersonkdon@gmail.com for support, reporting issues, or contributions.
 Thank you very much.